 - In the Pivot task, 50 measures + 200 columns are allowed on a single Pivoted field.

-Disable Bionic Rules: Rules are disabled in the following scenarios and an email notification is sent to the Admins if the
+Disable Bionic Rules: In the following scenarios, rules are disabled and an email notification is sent to the Admins:

-- Rules which fail to run three times consecutively
+- Rules which fail to run five times consecutively.

-- Any Data Highway failures such as if any fields are deleted from Salesforce, Malformed Query, and invalid query filter operator.
+- Any permanent failures such as; if fields are deleted from Salesforce, Malformed Query, and invalid query filter operator.

-Rules Engine Path Articles - A series of articles that help you easily understand and start building rules.
+- Getting Started with Rules Engine - A series of articles that help you easily understand and start building rules.